I used to answer calls when I worked for this huge religious organization.

 “Your decisions are effected by influences, pressures, emotional states, levels of maturity, etc.

 “Going public with your real experience makes you passionate enough about your values to make better decisions.

 “Despite how guilty I feel for using weed more often than I think I should, I see from what I’m preparing to share that everything in my life really isn’t falling apart.

 “Good things I don’t deserve continue to compound and compel me, leading me beyond where I’ve always fallen short in the past.

 “Yes, because potential is a goal that expands forever outward in many good directions.

 “No, because moving toward potential means always expanding the boundaries of all my limitations.

-“As you prepare to share your experience, you see the progress your goals and values have already made.
+“As you prepare to share your experience, you see the progress your goals and values have made already.